WhiteflagProtocol/whiteflag-java/docs/md/messages.md

 ## Whiteflag messages

-This section describes hwo Whiteflag message are implemented by the WFJL.
+This section describes how Whiteflag message are implemented by the WFJL.

 ### Message classes